 However, even the most effective SEO strategy will take months to show significant results.
 You will therefore likely need (and want) an additional strategy to bridge the gap until your SEO strategy kicks in.
 Dental PPC is a great way to do just that.

 PPC stands for Pay-Per-Click.
 The idea behind it is pretty simple: whereas SEO is a strategy to increase your organic engine search results page (SERP), dental PPC marketing works by targeting specific keywords through ads on different channels.
 In short: instead of organically growing your site’s reputation, you are paying for increased visibility.

 Compare it to a TV commercial.
 Advertisers will target specific programming.
 For example, a beer company may want to run a commercial during a hockey game.
-The reasoning behind that is that the hockey audience is likely skewing adult and male.
+The reasoning behind that is that the hockey audience is likely skewing adults and males.
 Dental PPC marketing works in similar ways – just more accurate because you can target your audience more specifically.

 This brings us to the first point: designating specific keywords to target.
 You will need to identify the keywords you want to target through your different ad channels.
 Researching and targeting the wrong keywords can significantly harm your dental PPC strategy and lead to lower landing page conversion rates – and therefore higher costs per lead.
 The same holds true for using the wrong approach for a specific advertising channel.

 Much like dental SEO, conducting dental PPC correctly is therefore labour-intensive and time-consuming.
 Unless you have an entire team of digital marketing specialists who are able to dedicate their time to it, chances are you may not see the results you want.
 In those cases, hiring a dental PPC agency can not only produce better results but also be a more profitable long-term approach for you.